 Are printing costs out of hand in your office?
-Here are some simple tips to save money on printer ink so you don’t throw money away running your printers.
+Here are 6 simple tips to save money on printer ink so you don’t throw money away running your printers.

 Shockingly, it is estimated that 9 out of 10 businesses do not have the means of appropriately monitoring in-house printing.
 Without this ability, printing costs can get out of hand quickly.
-In business, especially with the economy in the state it is, businesses must be seeking ways to save money in every way they can.
+Businesses today are seeking ways to save money on in every way they can.
 So with that in mind, here are some simple tips to save money on printer ink.

 Here are some more startling statistics regarding office printing: